pohara60/cross_number/README.md

 -   The Values are distinct
 -   Grid entries cannot start with 0

+Many puzzles use Variables in the clues, with these features:

+-   The variables have names
+-   They have distinct values from a set of possible values

 There are different types of puzzle, each has a subdirectory with its specific implementation.

 ## Generic Solution